mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 #### 3.1 Prepare the environment

-1. Follow steps 1 - 3 in the ["Prepare the environment" section of example 02](#21-prepare-the-environment).
+1. Follow the steps in the ["Prepare the environment" section of example 02](#21-prepare-the-environment).

 #### 3.2 Deploy